UplandJacob2/Schedules-App/README.md

 Create a Google Apps Script project and copy the files from the `src` folder.

+> You will also need to change the folder ids to ones in your Google Drive

 Feel free to make pull requests.